bekk/react-native-workshop/README.md

   <img src="https://raw.githubusercontent.com/bekk/react-native-workshop/master/screenshots/ios-new-message.png" alt="Image of IOS new message screen" width="350" />
   <img src="https://raw.githubusercontent.com/bekk/react-native-workshop/master/screenshots/android-new-message-error.png" alt="Image of Android new message screen" width="350" />

-a) __Input fields.__ You'll find a `NewMessage` (`new-message.js`) component in your project.
+a) __Input fields.__ You'll find a `NewMessage` (`app/components/new-message.js`) component in your project.
 The component is already mounted in the default view, but it renders nothing.
-Implement the render function of `NewMessage` such that the view contains two input fields – one for the username and one for the message.
+Implement the render function of `NewMessage` so the resulting view contains two input fields – one for the username and one for the message.

 b) __Send button.__ Input fields without any action are of no use.
 Create a send button.
 (Hint: Buttons in React Native are implemented via the `Touchable*` components)